In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Risk Analysis of In-Context Learning

-\end{theorem} This theorem quantitatively justifies the empirical observation that ICL can quickly adapt to the specific task at hand, even when pretrained on a diverse mixture.
+This theorem quantitatively justifies the empirical observation that ICL can quickly adapt\footnote{Here, adaptation does not refer to test-time parameter updates; the model parameters remain fixed after pretraining.
+Rather, the posterior over the latent task type concentrates on the true family as the context grows.} to the specific task, even when pretrained on a diverse mixture.
 Concretely, the posterior distribution over the task index, $\gP_{I\mid D^k}$, concentrates exponentially fast on the true index $i^\star$ as $k$ grows.
-This result is consistent with empirical demonstrations. \citet{panwar2024incontext} show that in hierarchical mixtures, Transformers mimic the Bayes predictor based on the true task distribution.
-Also, the above theorem explains the ``Bayesian scaling laws'' of \citet{arora2025bayesian}, which model ICL's error curves as repeated Bayesian updates, and under an ideal Bayesian learner, the task posterior converges to the true task as context grows.
+This is consistent with empirical demonstrations.
+For instance, \citet{panwar2024incontext} show that in hierarchical mixtures, Transformers mimic the Bayes predictor based on the true task distribution.
+Also, the above theorem explains the ``Bayesian scaling laws'' of \citet{arora2025bayesian}, which model ICL's error curves as repeated Bayesian updates, and under an ideal Bayesian learner, show the task posterior converges to the true task as context grows through experiments.

 Compared to prior ICL theories, Theorem~\ref{thm:mixture-to-true} can be seen as the general form of the result in \citet{kim2024transformers}, which showed that even when the function class used at pretraining is wider than the one at inference, the inference error depends only on the hardness of the latter class.
-Although \citet{jeon2024} also mentions an irreducible error of ICL, our addition is to show that it manifests as Posterior Variance and that it approaches the minimax risk for the “true family” up to a small gap.
+Although \citet{jeon2024} also mention an irreducible error of ICL, our addition is to show that it manifests as Posterior Variance and that it approaches the minimax risk for the “true family” up to a small gap.
 Moreover, this phenomenon of ICL “selecting algorithms on the fly” is consistent with the theoretical results on in-context algorithm selection in generalized linear models and the Lasso~\citep{akyurek2023what,bai2023transformers,zhang2024trained}.
 Our result proves that even without assuming a specific algorithmic form, behavior close to optimal algorithm selection emerges through posterior concentration in mixture settings.